oskar-fornander/DEC-HEX-Converter/model_a/docs/a_assembly.md

 * **Decoupling Capacitors (100nF, 6pcs):** These small ceramic capacitors should be soldered first.
 This is critical for clearance, as they must fit beneath the subsequent IC sockets.
 * **IC Sockets (five DIP-16 and one DIP-8):** Solder the sockets for the ATtiny85/45 and the shift registers 74HC595.
 Pay attention to the notch (orientation marker) on the socket; it must match the marker printed on the PCB.
 Ensure the decoupling capacitors are soldered before this step.
 * **Resistors:** Solder the resistors, following the PCB markings for their values (check the Parts List for color codes if unsure).
+Note: skip the two pull up resistors for the rotary encoder, according to markings in the image and schematics.
 * **Capacitors, diode and transistor:** Solder the rest of the smaller components in place according to their values.
 Ensure the transistor, diode, and electrolytic capacitor are placed with the correct orientation/polarity.
 Refer to the PCB markings (e.g., diode stripe, capacitor negative leg).
 * **Power Switch and Battery Box:** Solder the wires of the dedicated ON/OFF switch and battery box, either directly to the pcb or on pin headers.
 * **7-Segment Displays:** Insert and solder the five 7-segment displays.
 Ensure they are placed flat against the PCB and in the correct orientation.